python-adaptive/adaptive/docs/source/tutorial/tutorial.advanced-topics.rst

 .. execute::
     :hide-code:

-    import asyncio
-    await asyncio.sleep(3)  # This is not needed in the notebook!
+    await asyncio.sleep(0.1)  # This is not needed in the notebook!

 .. execute::

-    runner.cancel()  # Let's execute this after 3 seconds
+    runner.cancel()  # Let's execute this after 0.1 seconds

 .. execute::